 Plans for A New Campus

-With the support of many generous donors, the Mission plans to begin construction on a new campus for Women & Children in the late summer of 2021.
+With the support of many generous donors, the Mission began construction on a new campus for Women & Children in the late summer of 2021.

 While the construction of this new campus is underway, the women and children have been temporarily relocated to the Mission’s Main Campus located at 639 Lafayette Street.
 This construction project is projected to take 18 to 24 months, during which time the two campuses will operate under one roof.